addyosmani/backbone-fundamentals/README.md

 });
 ```

-<strong>Getters and Setters</strong>
+**Getters and Setters**

 There are a few different options for retrieving a model from a collection.
-The most straight-forward is using Collection.get() which accepts a single id as follows:
+The most straight-forward is using `Collection.get()` which accepts a single id as follows:

 ```javascript
 var skiingEpicness = PhotoCollection.get(2);
 ```

 Sometimes you may also want to get a model based on something called the client id.
 This is an id that is internally assigned automatically when creating models that have not yet been saved, should you need to reference them.
-You can find out what a model's client id is by accessing its .cid property.
+You can find out what a model's client id is by accessing its `.cid` property.

 ```javascript
 var mySkiingCrash = PhotoCollection.getByCid(456);
 ```

-Backbone Collections don't have setters as such, but do support adding new models via .add() and removing models via .remove().
+Backbone Collections don't have setters as such, but do support adding new models via `.add()` and removing models via `.remove()`.

 ```javascript
 var a = new Backbone.Model({ title: 'my vacation'}),